androidcrash/android_crash/dataset/README.md

 # dataset
-Here we present our measurement data of Android crash events.
+Here we present partial measurement data of Android crash events due to limited storage space.

 The attributes of each event are organized as follows: